pedrocecchetti/pedrocecchetti/README.md

 ![llamas](images/llamas.jpg)
 ### Hi, I'm Pedro.
-I am 31 Brazilian/Italian and since 2022 I live in Berlin with beautiful Family.
+I am 31 Brazilian/Italian and since 2022 I live in Berlin with my beautiful Family.
 I am married to Una and have a 2 year old daughter, Mel.
 I am a chemical Engineer and since 2018 I have been working as a software developer.
-I entered the area minaly because:
+I entered the area mainly because:
 - I found a job as a tech recruiter
 - During that job I discovered my passion for tech
 - Decided I would study and as soon as I felt comfortable applied to Developer positions